patternnoster/memaw/README.md

 cmake $SOURCE_PATH
 cmake --install . --prefix=$INSTALL_PATH
 ```
-The procedure will also install the header-only [nupp](https://github.com/patternnoster/nupp) library as a dependency.
+The procedure will also install the header-only [nupp](https://github.com/patternnoster/nupp) and [atomic128](https://github.com/patternnoster/atomic128) libraries as dependencies.

 ### Running the tests